ACSM-EP CERTIFICATION PREP

 Read the Scenario

-A realistic clinical context: a patient, their history, their goals.
+A realistic clinical context: a client, their history, their goals.
 Just like what you'll face on exam day.

 Analyze the Data